Significant Funding Supports Baltimore City Public Schools

 With state funding limited and the fiscal implications of the pandemic ongoing, philanthropic support plays a vital role in providing Baltimore City Public Schools, its students and staff with the resources they need to thrive.
 This month, City Schools announced four significant grants – totaling more than $20 million for programs that directly support students.

-The Fund for Educational Excellence is proud to have supported the district in securing these grants from the Bill & Melinda Gates Foundation, The Harry and Jeanette Weinberg Foundation, the William and Flora Hewlett Foundation, and the Charles and Lynn Schusterman Family Foundation, and will be managing these funds over the coming years.
+The Fund for Educational Excellence is proud to have supported the district in securing these grants from the Bill & Melinda Gates Foundation, The Harry and Jeanette Weinberg Foundation, the William and Flora Hewlett Foundation, and the Charles and Lynn Schusterman Family Philanthropies, and will be managing these funds over the coming years.

 Bill & Melinda Gates Foundation: